 Fighting the heat

-Urban green spaces are a key element in the fight against the urban heat island effect, a dangerous phenomenon produced by the concrete and built up areas absorbing heat in cities and increasing the local air temperature.
+Urban parks and forests are a key element in the fight against the urban heat island effect, a dangerous phenomenon produced by the concrete and built up areas absorbing heat in cities and increasing the local air temperature.
 On a walk on the bank of the Yamuna, I met Dheeraj, using a leaf as a fan, laying down in the sand and certainly not expecting someone to trouble his rest.

 He may have been for 10 minutes before I came, or maybe the whole day.
 I’ll never know.